From the pumpkin patch to the plate: Sweet and savory ways to cook with pumpkins

-Chef Miles Mitchell from Aguste Escoffier School of Culinary Arts joined ABC7 with sweet and savory recipes using the fall favorite.
+Chef Miles Mitchell from Auguste Escoffier School of Culinary Arts joined ABC7 with sweet and savory recipes using the fall favorite.

 For more information, visit the school's website, here.